MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/clipping-primitive.md

 > [!NOTE]
 > `ClippingPrimitive`s utilize [clip/discard](https://developer.download.nvidia.com/cg/clip.html) instructions within shaders and disable Unity's ability to batch clipped renderers.
 Take these performance implications in mind when utilizing clipping primitives.

 `ClippingPlane.cs`, `ClippingSphere.cs`, and `ClippingBox.cs` can be used to easily control clipping primitive properties.
-Use these components with the following shaders to leverage clipping scenarios.
+Use these components with the following shaders to use clipping scenarios.

 - *Graphics Tools/Standard*
 - *Graphics Tools/Text Mesh Pro*